 - All higher education grade transcripts and diplomas (with French or English translations, if originals are in another language)

-- Writing sample (thesis, essay, article, internship or lab report - mandatory for M2 and DENS applications).
+- Writing sample (thesis, essay, article, internship or lab report - mandatory for M2).

 Please upload one document that best illustrates your writing skills.
 This can be a thesis, an essay that you submitted for course credit, or any other piece of academic writing.
 If you are not the sole author, please indicate very precisely what your contribution was.

 This is the project for the internship that will occupy the second semester, in 2 pages maximum.
 We recommend that for the eligibility review, you indicate your scientific interests and potential supervisors, but refrain from contacting them until a positive eligibility decision has been rendered.
 If your application is eligible, you should without delay contact a research supervisor affiliated with the Cogmaster in order to discuss internship options.